Smooth Bump Functions

 Let \(M\) be a topological space and let \(\mathcal{X} = (X_\alpha)_{\alpha \in A}\) be an open cover of \(M\),

 indexed by an arbitrary set \(A\).
-A partition of unity subordinate to \(\mathcal{X}\) is a family
+A partition of unity subordinate to \(\mathcal{X}\) is a

-\((\psi_\alpha)_{\alpha \in A}\) of continuous functions \(\psi_\alpha : M \to \mathbb{R}\), indexed by the same
+family \((\psi_\alpha)_{\alpha \in A}\) of continuous functions \(\psi_\alpha : M \to \mathbb{R}\), indexed by

-set, satisfying:
+the same set, satisfying:

-(i) \(0 \le \psi_\alpha(p) \le 1\) for all \(\alpha \in A\) and all \(p \in M\);
+(i) \(0 \le \psi_\alpha(p) \le 1\) for all \(\alpha \in A\) and all \(p \in M\).

-(ii) \(\operatorname{supp} \psi_\alpha \subseteq X_\alpha\) for each \(\alpha \in A\);
+(ii) \(\operatorname{supp} \psi_\alpha \subseteq X_\alpha\) for each \(\alpha \in A\).

 (iii) the family of supports \((\operatorname{supp} \psi_\alpha)_{\alpha \in A}\) is

-locally finite;
+locally finite.

 (iv) \(\sum_{\alpha \in A} \psi_\alpha(p) = 1\) for every \(p \in M\).

-smooth partition of unity.
+called a smooth partition of unity.

 Condition (iii) is the technical linchpin, and it is what makes (iv) meaningful.
 Local finiteness asserts that every